Find more than 50+ FREE online read aloud books and read along stories for kids at these amazing websites - perfect for reading on the go!

 Kids love to hear stories - ask any child and I'll bet they tell you that one of their favorite parts of their day is read-aloud and storytime!

-Listening to a book helps kids to develop better concentration and listening skills, engages their imagination, increases their vocabulary and enhances their desire to be a reader as they grow.
+Listening to a book read aloud helps kids of all ages to develop better concentration and listening skills, engages their imagination, increase their vocabulary and enhance their desire to be a reader as they grow.

 We've found some wonderful websites that offer stellar books which are read aloud to your child.

 And a BIG bonus is that they are all FREE!

 Yep, free stories online for the kiddos (pretty great huh!)

 I love to encourage parents to read to their child each day.
 That 15 minutes of storytime has so many wonderful benefits!